 The Dhara Dhevi Hotel has four restaurants in stunning settings with cuisine ranging from French to Chinese, Thai to Mediterranean.
 There are also two poolside bars for lunch and drinks, a tea and cake shop, and a cocktail bar.
 Private dining is also available.
-The extensive Dheva spa with a huge range of luxurious treatments is not to be missed and other facilities include two swimming pools, a fitness center, two tennis courts, cooking school, Lanna Kids Club, library, boutiques and a cultural center.
+The extensive Dheva spa with a huge range of luxurious treatments is not to be missed and other facilities include two swimming pools, a fitness centre, two tennis courts, cooking school, Lanna Kids Club, library, boutiques and a cultural centre.

 The Dhara Dhevi Hotel offers yoga, cooking classes, cycling, off-site golf (20-45 minutes) elephant experiences, and cultural excursions.
-There is a cultural center where there are a variety of daily activities involving crafts and ceremonies where guests can experience the Lanna culture.
+There is a cultural centre where there are a variety of daily activities involving crafts and ceremonies where guests can experience the Lanna culture.

 Louise Canton (Staff)